Alicia Mary Retes, C.I.G., C.I.T.

 Land Acknowledgement

 Alicia resides in the unceded sovereign lands of the Coast Miwok known today as Marin County.
-Despite the cultural genocide through missionization by the Spanish and the piracy tactics of the English, they are still here and have been here since time immemorial.
-Despite years of brutal, oppressive colonial pressure and genocide that continues today, Indigenous People are still here.
+Despite the cultural genocide through missionization by the Spanish and the piracy tactics of the English, they are still here and have been since time immemorial.
 This is true for the unceded lands of Coast Miwok in Marin County where I reside and the unceded lands of the Yoeme (Yaqui) of Sonora, Mexico and of whom I am descended.
 They both remain dedicated to upholding and renewing the traditional customs and practices of their ancestors.

 She encourages learning more about the Coast Miwok Tribal Council of Marin and supporting their current and future projects.
 Please visit www.coastmiwokofmarin.org "Since time immemorial; as long as the sun has filled the days with the gift of light, and as long as the moon has guided our path at night, the Coast Miwok people, who hold the uncontested aboriginal title, have occupied, tended, stewarded, and held sacred ceremonies, defended and governed according to the traditions of their ancestors the unceded lands of present-day Marin County, California".